Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: Ancilia Algorithmic Framework

 \subsection{higher Level Tasks}

-High-level tasks are executed on the local node, and have access to the object, tracking, and pose data generated in the previous steps.
-Since the decision of which high-level tasks are needed is highly application dependent, we do not consider these tasks to be part of the Ancilia algorithmic core, but instead an extension to be customized based on intended use.
+To help preserve privacy from a system perspective, sensitive information is kept on the local machine by executing all high-level tasks on the local node.
+These tasks have access to the object, tracking, and pose data generated in the previous steps.
+Since the decision of which high-level tasks are needed is highly application dependent, we do not consider these tasks to be part of Ancilia's algorithmic core, but instead an extension to be customized based on intended use.
 In this paper, we use action recognition and anomaly detection as two common examples of high-level tasks that are highly relevant to intelligent surveillance.
 For action recognition, we choose PoseConv3D \cite{duan2022revisiting} and CTR-CGN \cite{chen2021channel}, two state-of-the-art networks that can utilize the 2D human pose skeletons provided by Ancilia.
 For anomaly detection, we use GEPC \cite{markovitz2020graph} and MPED-RNN \cite{morais2019learning}, which are based on 2D human pose skeletons.

+There are many works that use pixel-based methods for these tasks that achieve superior accuracies than SotA posed-based methods, such as I3D \cite{I3D}, MVIT \cite{MVIT} and Stargazer \cite{stargazer}.
+Argus \cite{argus} is a good example of a system that employs pixel-level information, with a subsequent evaluation conducted on a real-world surveillance dataset called Meva \cite{meva}.
+However, due to the privacy benefits discussed in \cref{sec:Ethics} and the computational benefits of using lower-dimensional pose data, we have opted to stick with pose-based methods for Ancilia.